Kanye West’s ‘wife’ Bianca Censori sparks confusion after covering outfit with pillow

-Kanye West’s ‘wife’ Bianca Censori sparks confusion after using pillow to cover nearly nude outfit in Italy
+Kanye West’s ‘wife’ Bianca Censori uses pillow to cover nearly nude outfit in latest Italy controversy

 Pair was spotted in Florence on Wednesday